SpareBank1/designsystem/packages/ffe-account-selector-react/README.md

 Run Styleguidist from the repository root to see live examples and documentation, or see the markdown files next to the component code in `src/`.

+## TypeScript definition files

+This component supports TypeScript - please keep in mind updating `index.d.ts` if you change any of the external methods or properties in this component.